lucidrains/product-key-memory/README.md

 ## Appreciation

-Special thanks go to <a href="https://github.com/madisonmay">Madison May</a> for his <a href="https://www.pragmatic.ml/large-memory-layers-with-product-keys/">educational blog post</a>, which helped me understand this better.
+Special thanks go to <a href="https://github.com/AranKomat">Aran</a> for encouraging me to look into this, and to <a href="https://github.com/madisonmay">Madison May</a> for his <a href="https://www.pragmatic.ml/large-memory-layers-with-product-keys/">educational blog post</a>, which helped me understand this better.

 ## Citations